OpenMedFr/desiderata/README.md

 OpenMedFr is inspired by the OpenPhilology movement, including [Open Greek and Latin](https://github.com/OpenGreekAndLatin), the [Open Islamic Texts Initiative](https://github.com/OpenITI) and [EEBO TCP](http://www.textcreationpartnership.org/tcp-eebo/).

-If you are interested in contributing to this digital text creation project, please contact djw12 (at) nyu (dot) edu.
+If you are interested in contributing to this digital text creation project, or have found errors you would like to point out, please contact djw12 (at) nyu (dot) edu.